Mercane WideWheel (Dual)

 First of all, the WideWheel has surprising acceleration — considering it is not marketed as a high-performance scooter.
 In Eco mode, the scooter uses just a single motor and feels like a zippier version of the crowd-favorite M365.

-For the new 2019 version, the throttle/controller has received an upgrade that should make throttle control feel more linear and manageable and lower speeds.
+For the new 2019 version, the thumb throttle has received an upgrade that should make throttle control feel more linear and manageable and lower speeds.

 The WideWheel has great hill climbing performance and will sail up the steepest hill in your city.